burak-ozenc/cs50-final/README.md

 You can start the process by clicking the `Process Image` button.

 You can download the converted image by clicking Image on the right pane.

+## Unit Tests
+There is only one unit test right now, but it can be improve.

 ## Contributing